danielkong/parsekit/res/minimath.md

 In this case, we are popping a number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.

-ParseKit includes some handy macros that can make this code more concise.
+But our action code is a bit verbose, and is making our grammar harder to read and understand.
+However, ParseKit includes some handy macros that can make this code more concise.
 Here's the `atom` rule and action rewritten using those macros:

     atom = Number {
         // pop a token off the stack and push it back as a float value PUSH_FLOAT(POP_FLOAT());
     };

 This shortened action is exactly equivalent to the more verbose version above.
+The action still pops a number token off the stack, converts it to a float value, and pushes an `NSNumber` back onto the stack

 Now let's add an action to perform multiplication in the `multExpr` rule: